0bmay/107Partners/README.md

-# 107 Partners
+# 107 Info

 ## About

-This is an app that will allow 107IST Members to quickly find and use member benefits that are close to them.
+This is an app that will allow 107IST Members to interact with the information they need.
+From quickly finding and using member benefits that are close to them, to volunterring events, match day drives, chants and more.

 ![Released version: unreleased!](https://img.shields.io/badge/Released_version-unreleased-purple)
 ![Testing version: 2024.2.0 (19)!](<https://img.shields.io/badge/Testing_version-2024.2.0_(19)-blue>)